Bourgeois & Maurice: Shows

 Their first full-length show Social Work premiered at Soho Theatre in 2009 and subsequently toured the UK, winning an Argus Angel Award in Brighton.
 In August 2009 they took Social Work to Edinburgh Fringe Festival, receiving excellent reviews.

 In 2010 they won Time Out Londons Alternative Eurovision title.
 They failed to hold their title in 2011 but returned in 2014, representing Russia, where they once again won the Alternative Eurovision title with their song 'Goodbye Europe'.

 Their next full show was Shedding Skin, which showed at Manchester's Queer Up North Festival and Soho Theatre in London during July 2010.
 Initially vague about the relationship to each other in early performances, the duo's second show, Shedding Skin, expanded on the characters' backstories, claiming that Georgeois Bourgeois and Maurice Maurice are siblings who killed their parents in a freak accident during the Great Storm of 1987.

 This was followed quickly followed by Can't Dance at Sadler's Wells in Islington, London in December 2010.
 Can't Dance used video contributions from choreographers Lil' Tim and the BalletBoyz and performance artist David Hoyle.

 The duo performed at the Glasgay!
 Festival in 2011.
 In December 2011 they released a parody of the John Lewis Christmas advert through Time Out.

 Bourgeois & Maurice won the Best Music-Based Act title at the 2012 London Cabaret Awards.

 August 2012 they returned to the Fringe with their new show Sugartits.
 Then toured with another show We Started A Band with two extra members on drums and guitar.

 They toured Sugartits around the UK as well as playing Adelaide Cabaret Festival in the summer of 2013, followed by a two-week run at Soho Theatre in September.

 In 2014 the duo announced they were working on a full length musical.

 The duo were commissioned to produce their first full length musical Insane Animals which was performed at HOME in late February and early March 2020.
-The production completed its sold out run before theatres were closed due to coronavirus.
-To celebrate pride in 2020 the duo and the cast released "Gay for You" from the production on YouTube.
+The production completed its sold out run before theatres were closed due to Covid-19 restrictions.
+To celebrate Pride in 2020, the duo and the cast released "Gay for You" from the production on YouTube.
 Later in 2020 the duo and the cast came back together to record the soundtrack to Insane Animals which was released in March 2021.
-The duo hope to bring Insane Animals back to theatres as soon as COVID 19 allows.